-Latest News: My new book, How to Read Water, is out soon!
-It contains many references to the way animals have helped navigators to find their way and understand where they are, including new research.
+Latest News: My latest book, How to Read Water contains many references to the way animals have helped navigators to find their way and understand where they are, including new research.

 Nobody yet knows for certain how humans found their way to every part of the Earth's surface, but there are some interesting clues in the Pacific.
 Genetic and anthropological evidence now strongly suggests that the paths that humans followed is spookily similar to the migratory paths of the birds.